Charles L. Terry Jr.: Governor of Delaware

 As governor the former Justice instituted a major reform of the magistrate courts or justice of the peace court system, transforming a "court once ridden with politics and favoritism" into what eventually became "an efficient system of salaried, full-time judges sitting in a courtroom setting and conducting proceedings under uniform written rules of procedure."
 In particular, the practice of paying fees to these officials based on the number of cases was ended, and they came to receive a set salary.
 A second change occurred with the purchase of Woodburn, the official Governor's House.
 Governor Terry and his family were the first occupants.
 Terry's other major initiative was the founding of the Delaware Technical and Community College, with a campus in each county.
 The former judge was proving to be a very effective governor; as deft, charming, and authoritative as appropriate.

 However, Delaware could not escape the key issues of the 1960s, particularly the issue of racial equality.
 In the Delaware General Assembly there were lengthy debates about equal housing, but no significant legislation could be agreed upon.
 In the streets of Wilmington, a few nights of shootings in 1967 resulted in a curfew and a liquor sales ban.
 Terry went to the Delaware General Assembly and demanded and received the authority to declare a state of emergency with crowd control powers.
 He immediately put the emergency into effect and although the violence was ended in a week, continued the emergency for another month.
 Then, a year later, real problems came with the murder of Martin Luther King Jr. on April 4, 1968.
 A few days later Wilmington exploded in two days of self-destructive rioting, looting and burning.
 Terry again responded with an emergency declaration and sent the National Guard in to assist the city police.
 A week later, when the situation seemed under control, the mayor lifted the curfew and requested the withdrawal of the National Guard.
 Believing there was more violence to come, Terry refused.
 It was not until Terry left office, eight months later, that the National Guard was removed from the streets of Wilmington.
 While all this was simmering, students at Delaware State College in Dover shouted down Terry during a speech and briefly occupied the administration building.
 Terry responded by closing down the school for a month.
 Terry had become known by some as "The Great Divider."

 Terry was not without considerable support for his notable accomplishments and for the way he handled the violence in Wilmington.
 He campaigned for a second term and only narrowly lost, believing an October heart attack and a rezoning dispute in Sussex County cost him the election.
-However, 1968 was a Republican sweep, and Russell W. Peterson, a chemist from New Castle County, was able to defeat the incumbent governor, undoubtedly helped by a large number of Democrats in Wilmington who were seeking new leadership to end the tension and violence.
+However, 1968 was a Republican sweep, and Russell W. Peterson, a chemist from New Castle County, was able to defeat him by 2,114 votes, undoubtedly helped by a large number of Democrats in Wilmington who were seeking new leadership to end the tension and violence.